Bessouat40/TreeThinkerAgent/README.md

 ## Frontend Notes

-The React application under `app/frontend/agent-frontend` was bootstrapped with Create React App.
-It expects the FastAPI backend to run on port 8000 and can be customised to visualise the reasoning tree returned by `/api/agent/run`.
+Frontend expects the FastAPI backend to run on port 8000 and can be customised to visualise the reasoning tree returned by `/api/agent/run`.

 ## Contributing

 1. Fork the repository and create a feature branch.
-2. Make your changes and ensure linting/tests pass.
-3. Submit a pull request describing the motivation and the resulting behaviour.
+2. Submit a pull request describing the motivation and the resulting behaviour.

 ## License